kristiker/keyvalues3/README.md

 | Binary (Other newer) | No ⛔ | No ⛔ |

 ## Credits
-Valve Corporation for making KeyValues3.
+Valve Corporation® for making KeyValues3.
-[SteamDatabase/ValveResourceFormat](https://github.com/SteamDatabase/ValveResourceFormat/blob/master/ValveResourceFormat/Resource/ResourceTypes/BinaryKV3.cs) for reversing the binary formats.
+[ValveResourceFormat](https://github.com/ValveResourceFormat/ValveResourceFormat/blob/master/ValveResourceFormat/Resource/ResourceTypes/BinaryKV3.cs) for reverse engineering the binary formats.